DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 ## 1. Build license information
 Synchronizes the current user roles, privileges and accessible menu items.
 This can only be run as batch. <br>
-Subsequent runs only required if menu item privileges change.
+Recommended to run again after Security configuration changes.
-Uses new model of D365 licensing tables to build user licensing information.
+Uses new model of D365 licensing tables (from 10.0.44 Security Governance) to build user licensing information.

+**Parameters:**

+> Note: Microsoft automatically updates License usage summary information daily.
+This update rebuilds the new licensing tables, and thus loses our Security Insights recommended license field data.
+We've thus added the following parameter option to this step.

+- **Sync recommended licenses only**
+   - **Yes** - Only updates the Security insights recommended license field.
+We recommend creating a batch processing with this field set to _Yes_ with a daily recurrence.
+   - **No** - Complete sync, also includes the Security insights recommended license field.

 ## 2. Initiate user security groups
 Ability to automatically group similar users